-- (i) Aircraft taxiing on Taxiway A may conflict with aircraft exiting the ramps north of Taxiway A. - (ii) Aircraft taxiing on the outer parallel taxiways (E or M) may conflict with aircraft crossing Runways 8R / 26L or 9L / 27R. - (iii) Failure to expeditiously taxi aircraft from midfield ramps onto taxiways may create congestion within ramps.
+- (a) Aircraft taxiing on Taxiway A may conflict with aircraft exiting the ramps north of Taxiway A. - (b) Aircraft taxiing on the outer parallel taxiways (E or M) may conflict with aircraft crossing Runways 8R / 26L or 9L / 27R. - (c) Failure to expeditiously taxi aircraft from midfield ramps onto taxiways may create congestion within ramps.